-Depending on the client and topic, it could score you valuable publicity and maybe even links back to your website (great for SEO) for very little extra work.
+Depending on the client and topic, it could score you valuable publicity and maybe even links back to your website - for very little extra work.

 15) Slideshare

 Converting your case study into a public slide deck on Slideshare expands your content to a potential audience of over 70 million users.